Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/retrieval.md

 2. `['test-3']`

-   The result does not include `test-3`.
+   The result doesn’t include `test-3`.

    Therefore, this list is incorrect.

-The ‘number of list containing the correct answer’ was 1, and the ‘length of gt’ is 2.
+The ‘number of lists containing the correct answer’ was 1, and the ‘length of gt’ is 2.

 Therefore, Recall is 1/2 = 0.5.